World Centric Staff / 10 minute read

 Traditional tree-fiber products, such as coffee cups and soup containers, are usually lined with a petroleum-based lining, making them non-compostable and challenging to recycle.
 Compostable alternatives use bioplastic such as PLA as a lining to allow the whole cup or bowl to be composted.
 These must use bio-based plastic linings to decompose back into carbon dioxide, water, and biomass when composted in commercial composting systems.
 Compostable paper foodservice ware can be made with alternative papers, such as those made from rapidly renewable fibers like bamboo and sugarcane, and are gaining traction.
 Sustainably harvested paper with bio-plastic linings are also an option (check for Forest Stewardship Council or Sustainable Forestry Initiative logos).

-Cutlery made from molded fiber and compostable plastics derived from corn, tapioca starches, and lactic acid is an alternative to traditional plastic utensils, which are most often unrecyclable.
-Fiber cutlery has recently been introduced on the market.
-Wood and bamboo utensils are also an option.
-These compostable products help divert food waste from the landfill with how easy it is to compost them with food waste.
-Consumers can add them, food waste included, to their residential composting pick-up (if accepted by the commercial composter) or at the restaurant.
+Cutlery made from bamboo, molded fiber and compostable plastics derived from corn, tapioca starches, and lactic acid are an alternative to traditional plastic utensils, which are most often unrecyclable.
+These compostable products help divert food waste from the landfill and consumers can add them to their residential composting pick-up (if accepted by the commercial composter) or at the restaurant.
 Since food waste in the landfill creates methane, a potent greenhouse gas, this diversion is essential for climate change.

 Material science in the compostable product category has advanced considerably since its inception to the mass market in the last two decades.
 While compostable products disintegrate in commercial composting, they keep food fresh from the restaurant to the home.
 Innovation in packaging has also driven a new era of durable, soak- and leak-proof options and keep food intact.